Portland Intergroup History

 In 1943 Portland Oregon saw its first AA meeting come into existence.
 They were called “10th Street Group #1”.
 As time went on, one group turned into eight!
 Early AA’s thought it a good idea to have a central location for AA meetings in Portland.
 In short order “The 10th Street Club” got its start.

-About that time, another alano club started in NW Portland at 19th and Flanders.
-The central office moved into a room in that building that allowed for a separate entrance and phone line.
-We knew it was important to keep identities separate and this worked well to that end.
-As well as that arrangement worked, it was deemed prudent to secure a completely separate office space for the AA central office.
-November 1950, the central office moved to 519 S.W.
+About that time, another Alano Club started in NW Portland at 19th and Flanders.
+The central office moved into a room in that building equipped with a separate entrance and phone line.
+We knew it was important to keep identities separate, and this worked well to that end.
+Although this arrangement worked, it was deemed prudent to secure a completely separate office space for the AA central office.
+In November of 1950, the central office moved to 519 S.W.
 3rd Ave in downtown Portland.
 This was the infamous Dekum building where we remained for the next 40 years!
-The office manager during this period was “Doc” Dailey.
+The office manager during this period was “Doc” D..
 He remained manager until 1971.

-In 1959 the “Eastside” group announced their intention of opening another office and telephone service to improve 12 step work.
-There was a little discussion about this at that meeting but it was never mentioned again.
+In 1959 the “Eastside” group announced their intention to open another office and telephone service to improve 12 step work.
+There was a little discussion about this at that meeting, but it was never mentioned again.
 The Eastside group did start attending and supporting the efforts of the intergroup the very next meeting however.
 The focus was on 12 step work and helping the still suffering alcoholic!

 Speaker meetings were now on the radar and the Intergroup sponsored a quarterly speaker meeting which became tradition by the 1960’s.
 Marty M. was one of the early speakers of the time.
 Marty was best known as the first woman in AA to stay sober for any length of time and who worked tirelessly to educate the medical profession on alcoholism and the tools AA had to offer as a treatment.

 When Chet retired, Donald B. was asked to manage the office and usher in the computer era.
-Don also brought a level of professionalism to Central Office that served as an excellent example of “how to” be organized in a disorganized organization.
+Don also brought a level of professionalism to Central Office that served as an excellent example of how to be organized in a disorganized organization.
 Don’s work made it easy for the next manager to step in.
 Don retired in 1993.
-Garry B. was hired to serve as office manager after Donald B. retired, and currently still serves in this position.
+Garry B. was hired to serve as office manager after Donald B. retired.

 The growth of AA has been consistent with the growth of the population in the greater Portland area.
-Our Intergroup currently publishes a local meeting schedule that lists over 800 meetings a week in Portland and outlying areas.
+Our Intergroup currently publishes a local meeting schedule that lists over 900 meetings a week in Portland and outlying areas.
 We supply AA literature to the majority of the meetings and groups.
-Portland Area Intergroup has had a successful “Intergroup Committee” meeting monthly since its inception.
+Portland Area Intergroup has had a successful “Intergroup Committee” meeting monthly since its inception in 1947.
 We continue to strive to meet the needs of the AA community and act as a contact point for anyone inquiring about the program of Alcoholics Anonymous.

-Central Offices across the country have had a weekend seminar once a year for about the last 20 years.
-At this seminar we discuss and share our experience strength and hope with each other as to how to better serve the still suffering alcoholic.
+Central Offices across the country have had a weekend seminar once a year since 1985.
+At this seminar, we discuss and share our experience strength and hope with each other as to how to better serve the still suffering alcoholic.
 We frequently communicate via e-mail with each other to offer advice and encouragement.
 We all seem to share common ailments when it comes to running Central Offices.
 One thing is certain, our fellowship continues to grow and daily people reach out to AA for the first time.

 Resources on National A.A.
 History